 Dayna picked up her jet black ponytail resting gently over her shoulder and swung it behind her back, getting to her feet and giving me a playful smack against the chest.
 “You’re doing fine,” she repeated.
 “You’ve made so much progress in just a few lessons.”

 This was true.
 Somehow, though I could not tell you exactly how, Dayna had managed to teach this old dog some new tricks.
 I was no longer the worst dancer I knew.
 My whole life I had been cursed with two left feet.
 It took about five minutes of dancing in front of the mirror in third grade for me to realize that.
-And so, instead of trying to get better, I came up with any excuse I could to avoid things like school dances or nights out at the club; from faking colds, to lying about previous engagements I had to attend, to straight up trying to convincing myself, and those around me, that dancing was a practice strictly for squares, gays, and Melvins.
+And so, instead of trying to get better, I came up with any excuse I could to avoid things like school dances or nights out at the club; from faking colds, to lying about previous engagements I had to attend, to straight up trying to convince myself, and those around me, that dancing was a practice strictly for squares, gays, and Melvins.

 Now, in my early thirties, I could run from it no longer.
 I would be on the spot.
 The idea that there would be a room full of close family and friends all watching my every step, pulling out their phones and recording the entire spectacle, cementing in stone that its reference was forever only a quick scroll away…well, it was enough to induce a frantic panic attack at the mere thought of it.
 But fear was not something easily discussed with a girl like Shannon, my bride to be.
 She was perfect, and she expected just the same from me.

 And in most aspects of my life, I was perfect.
 If not perfect, I was damn above average, that’s for sure.
 I had managed to keep my hockey body, though hadn’t been near a rink in close to a decade.
 I had a closet full of designer shoes and suits.
 I whitened my teeth.
 I drove a Benz.
 The payments were a little rich for my blood, but I took the hit anyway and bought the thing brand new.
 You see, Shannon expected a certain standard from the man she chose to be her mate.
 And who could blame her?
 She was Barbie doll beautiful.
 A head turner.
 An alpha.
-If I couldn’t be the desired missing piece to her puzzle, there was about a million jigsaws out there, ready to take my place.
+If I couldn’t be the desired missing piece to her puzzle, there were about a million jigsaws out there, ready to take my place.

 That was the reason for taking the ballroom lessons.
 When the time came to lead Shannon onto that dance floor, and all the eyes were fixed on us, I wanted to be able to give her a first dance fit for a princess…If I didn’t, there’d be hell to pay.